helium/HIP/XX-Response-Time-Windows-for-Witness-Rewarding.md

 # Summary

 Currently the Proof-of-Coverage Oracles rewards the 14 first hotspots reporting a witness.
 This rewards the fastest hotspots, incentivizing fiber backhauls and specific hardware models that happen to be able to produce fast signatures.
 The result is that the same hotspots are selected, making others unviable even if they provide unique and useful coverage for the network.
 In other words, punishes hotspots for falling short of millisecond optimizations when the LoRaWAN protocol functions to the order of seconds.
-A hotspot’s utility in providing LoRaWAN coverage is based on measuring “good enough” response times, not absolute fastest as absolute speeds provides no marginal utility.
+A hotspot’s utility in providing LoRaWAN coverage is based on measuring “good enough” response times, not absolute fastest as absolute speeds provides no marginal utility, Uplink does not have a particular time-window, donwlink time windows is up to 2 seconds, Join process up to 6 seconds.

-This HIP proposes to restore random hotspot selection but adding a response time window to eliminate only slow hotspots that fail to meet LoRaWAN-grade timing constraints.
+This HIP proposes to restore random hotspot selection but adding a response time window to eliminate only slow hotspots that fail to meet LoRaWAN-grade timing constraints and push helium hotspots to improve their reponse time over time reasonibly.

 # Motivation

 The LoRaWAN network has some timing constraints to be considered, these ones are related to the JOIN mechanism and ACK/Downlink mechanism.
-JOIN requires a full loop within 5 seconds, ACK/Downlink requires a full loop in 1 second for RX1 window.
+JOIN requires a full loop within 5 seconds, up to 6.
+ACK/Downlink requires a full loop in 1 second for RX1 window, up to 2 seconds for RX2 windows.
 Out of this time frame, the response will be ignored by the devices.
+Appendix gives the consequence of these constraints on the expected hotspot response time.

 LoRaWAN is a question of seconds, not a question of microseconds, this is why creating a competition between hotspots and network connectivity at a millisecond scale is not achieving any network goal.

 Hotspots with highly valuable locations, such as the mountaintops, cell towers, and even rooftops sometimes rely on higher latency connectivity (4G/5G, Home Plug, Satellites) which adds anywhere from 10ms to 100ms.
 These hotspots generally have a higher operating cost and are unfairly impacted by the current selection algorithm as they still operate within LoRaWAN timing specifications.
+See Appendix about highly valuable coverage.

-Hotspot out of the city centers will get a slower Internet response time from the one in the city center, even with fast Internet access, due to some extra network hops.
+Hotspot out of the city centers will get a slower Internet response time from the one in the city center, even with fast Internet access, due to some extra network hops or downgraded connectivity technology like xDSL.
+See Appendix about suburb valuable coverage.

 Hotspot with the worst locations, indoor, in the city center, gets the best response time experience with direct fiber connectivity.